ga-wdi-boston/orientation/INSTALLFEST.md

 and account; be sure to write down your username and password somewhere, since we'll be using these credentials later.

-Enter the command:
-`brew install git`

 ## Configuring Git

 Now let's take care of some settings.
-In your terminal, run:
+When prompted, enter the same email you used to sign up for your gitHub account and your gitHub username.

 ```bash
   config/git.sh
-```

--   Configure Git

-    Enter the same email you used to sign up for your gitHub account, and your gitHub username when prompted after running:

-    ```bash
-    config/git_config.sh
 ```

 ## Linking with GitHub